CMTA-STAR BIOTECH & ALLIANCE PARTNERS

 Charles River

-This global provider of contract animal research services is working with the CMTA to breed, cryopreserve and distribute rodent models of CMT that are used in the STAR alliance network.
+This global provider of contract animal research services is working with CMTA to breed, cryopreserve and distribute rodent models of CMT that are used in the STAR alliance network.

 Horizon Discovery

 Horizon Discovery is a translational genomics company that develops and supplies patient-relevant drug discovery and diagnostic research tools, including contract research services.
-Horizon Discovery has worked closely with STAR investigators to design and create several new rodent models of CMT which are now entering into research and therapeutics discovery projects sponsored by the CMTA.
+Horizon Discovery has worked closely with STAR investigators to design and create several new rodent models of CMT which are now entering into research and therapeutics discovery projects sponsored by CMTA.

 HumanFirst Therapeutics LLC

-HumanFirst Therapeutics (HFT) is a Research Consulting & Management Company that works with the CMTA to develop research strategies that lead to therapy development alliances.
-HFT has worked as a trusted partner with the CMTA since 2012 to provide the operational expertise and research direction needed to advance these alliance efforts to patients.
+HumanFirst Therapeutics (HFT) is a Research Consulting & Management Company that works with CMTA to develop research strategies that lead to therapy development alliances.
+HFT has worked as a trusted partner with CMTA since 2012 to provide the operational expertise and research direction needed to advance these alliance efforts to patients.

 The Jackson Laboratory

-The Jackson Laboratory is an independent, nonprofit organization focused on mammalian genetics research and is currently working with the CMTA to breed and distribute specialized mouse models of CMT in support of its research project efforts.
+The Jackson Laboratory is an independent, nonprofit organization focused on mammalian genetics research and is currently working with CMTA to breed and distribute specialized mouse models of CMT in support of its research project efforts.

 PsychoGenics

 PsychoGenics is a leader in specialty preclinical contract research and drug discovery services, with a focus on neurodegenerative and psychiatric disorders.
-In 2013, the CMTA completed a master services agreement with PsychoGenics to provide biomarker and behavioral testing support to the STAR network.
-The company works closely with the CMTA to design and then execute preclinical drug testing studies in CMT animal models, as well as to characterize animal models destined for use in CMTA research efforts.
+In 2013, CMTA completed a master services agreement with PsychoGenics to provide biomarker and behavioral testing support to the STAR network.
+The company works closely with CMTA to design and then execute preclinical drug testing studies in CMT animal models, as well as to characterize animal models destined for use in CMTA research efforts.

 Renovo Neural

-Renovo Neural Inc. is a specialized preclinical research organization offering expert histology and electron microscopy services to the CMTA for use in both the characterization of new animal models of CMT and the evaluation of new therapeutics in support of its pharmaceutical alliances.
+Renovo Neural Inc. is a specialized preclinical research organization offering expert histology and electron microscopy services to CMTA for use in both the characterization of new animal models of CMT and the evaluation of new therapeutics in support of its pharmaceutical alliances.